Anna Kennedy: Online presence

-She has more than 50,000 online followers through her website including the parents of autistic children, professionals, media and those who are concerned with Autism.
-She is constantly creating awareness about Autism and making efforts to raise funds in order to continue their work.
+She has more than 100,000 online followers through her website including the parents of autistic children, professionals, media and those who are concerned with autism.
+She is constantly creating awareness about autism and making efforts to raise funds to continue their work.

+Kennedy is committed to inclusion and empowerment.
+A very popular part of what the charity does is offer free online legal seminars using fully qualified, practising lawyers; these workshops are generally applicable autism and indeed all disabilities, their objective being to make what in legal terms appears complicated look simple.

 Training

-Anna also provides training for the National Society for the Prevention of Cruelty to Children (NSPCC) and Child line with regards to the disability bullying issue and create awareness about autism all over the UK.
+Kennedy also provides training for the National Society for the Prevention of Cruelty to Children and Childline with regards to the disability bullying issue and create awareness about autism all over the UK.

 Not Stupid

-In 2009, Anna wrote a book named, Not Stupid which was about the struggle she had to set up the school for her kids.
+In 2009, Kennedy wrote a book titled Not Stupid, which was about the struggle she had to set up the school for her children.

-Based on the story of a mother who fights to rescue the lives of her children from autism this bestselling biography is available on Amazon.
+Based on the story of a mother who fights to rescue the lives of her children from autism, this bestselling biography is available on Amazon.

 DVD

-A fitness DVD, 'Step in The Right Direction' was a groundbreaking project which features a dance DVD, offering a clear picture of Autism Spectrum Condition (ASC).
+In 2011 she released a fitness DVD, Step in The Right Direction.
 It has been launched in Birmingham at the British Institute of Learning Disabilities Conference.

 Daisy Chain

-Anna accepted a role as Patron in a bid to boost the profile of a charity called the Daisy Chain Charity which helps support families with autistic children.
+Kennedy accepted a role as patron in a bid to boost the profile of a charity called the Daisy Chain Charity that helps support families with autistic children.
 She has visited Calf Fallow farm, the home of Daisy Chain, to meet staff and see for herself the work being done there.

-"This is really very good, I am very impressed," she said afterwards.
-The space available here is fantastic and just what is needed as we move forward and develop the services Daisy Chain provides.
+"This is really very good, I am very impressed", she said afterwards.
+"The space available here is fantastic and just what is needed as we move forward and develop the services Daisy Chain provides.
 I am really excited about coming on board at this stage of development."

 Autism Got Talent

-It was the first talent show organised by Anna on 12 May 2012.
+Autism Got Talent was the first talent show organised by Kennedy, on 12 May 2012.
 In this show, autistic children and adults performed on the stage at London's Mermaid Theatre.

 A performance from James Hobley, an autistic dancer, was also included in this show who had appeared on Britain's Got Talent.